Jaslinegati/Diabetes-prediction-model/README.md

 The results of the project, including the performance metrics and interpretation of the model, are documented in the Model Evaluation notebook.

 # Conclusion
 In this project, we have successfully built a logistic regression model to predict whether a person has diabetes or not.
-The model achieved an accuracy of XX% on the test set, indicating its potential to be useful in predicting diabetes at an early stage.
+The model achieved an accuracy of .98% on the test set, indicating its potential to be useful in predicting diabetes at an early stage.